 With shoes, there are basically three different ratings of rock boot that i use: beginner, intermediate and advanced.
 This is really breaking it down, but seems to work.
 It goes like this…

 For this group, grab a pair of your street shoes.
 Do it now.
 Now look at them, and you’ll see what i mean: they go up at the toe, because they’re designed to bend in the middle (at the metatarsal head if you want to be technical), so anything that stayed flat or turned down would be uncomfortable.
 They’re pretty straight, as your foot is pretty straight, and in a street shoe, or beginner shoe, there is not great advantage in bringing the heel closer in to the centre line of the body.
-Put simply, these grade of shoe are designed either for people who aren’t used to the perculiar fitting you get with climbing shoes, or for people who want to wear them all day without taking them off, on a big mountain route for example.
+Put simply, these grade of shoe are designed either for people who aren’t used to the peculiar fitting you get with climbing shoes, or for people who want to wear them all day without taking them off; on a big mountain route for example.

 If you’ve not had rock boots before, start with Beginner ones.